kaba2/kaba2.github.io/_pages/get-started.md

 * Open the browser, and visit <http://localhost:4000/get-started>.
 * Create a new file `_pages/going-bananas.md`, and write the following in it:

-    {% highlight Markdown %}
         ---
         title: Going bananas
         parent: get-started.md
         ---

         Bananas won't go bananas.
-    {% endhighlight %}

 * Visit <http://localhost:4000/going-bananas>.
 You should see something like this:

     ![](images/bananas1.png)
-* Notice how the link to the parent-page "Get started" is added automatically; this is because of how the default-layout is set up.
+* Notice how the link to the parent-page "Get started" is added automatically; this is because of how I have set the default-layout.
 * Click on the link to visit the "Get started" page.
 At the bottom of the page, you should see something like this:

     ![](images/bananas2.png)